NegatioN/negation.github.io/_favorites/quote_193.md

 ---
 text: >
-  "You can't start the next chapter of your life if you keep re-reading the last one." - Zig Ziglar
+  "You are confined only by the walls you build yourself." - Andrew Murphy
 type: quote
 ---